Residential care homes

 We will carry out an assessment to help you decide what your care needs are.
 If you can no longer be supported at home, we can help you choose a home that meets your needs and explain if you qualify for help towards the cost.
 The amount of financial support will depend on your personal situation, but we look at all cases on an individual basis to decide how much we can help.

-If you have considered all the different alternatives to residential and nursing care and you are still sure that this is the right option for you, you can search all the registered care homes in the city on the Care Quality Commission website.
-The NHS Choices website also has a care home search facility along with user reviews.
+If you have considered all the different alternatives to residential and nursing care and you are still sure that this is the right option for you, you can search for nursing homes and residential homes on the My Care Directory for all the registered care homes in the city.
+The NHS Choices website and the Care Quality Commission website also have a care home search facility along with user reviews.

 Residential care homes managed by Derby City Council